joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

     }

     cout << some_var2; /* illegal call, because some_var2 does not exist in this
-                          lock and this is outside of some_var2's scope (from the if statement) */
+                          lock and is outside of some_var2's scope (from the if statement) */

     return 0;
   }